leshamaybe/portfolio/README.md

 I use [FormCarry](https://formcarry.com/) to implement a contact form.
 Register with FormCarry for free to get the API key and add it to your `.env.local` as `FORM_KEY` to make the contact form work.

-Please update the email address in `/src/pages/api/contact/send.ts` to ensure I do not receive all your contact form submissions 😂

 ### Vercel Analytics

 [Vercel Analytics](https://vercel.com/analytics) is installed in `/src/pages/app.js`.
 If you don't want to use Vercel Analytics or don't intend to host your site on Vercel, you can remove this.